-# Fig X: the Life Itself network of initiatives
+# Fig X: the Life Itself network of initiatives as of 2018

 Just as people are part of the Art Earth Network and can become members, so there will be initiatives that have a relationship with Life Itself.
 There are two key aspects of a relationship of Life Itself with other initiatives:

 - Reputation & Brand: e.g. how and when can associated initiatives use Life Itself’s brand?

 - Economic: What, if any, economic relationship is there between the entitites?
 For example, does Life Itself have a financial stake in these other entities?